Which Of The Following Is The Most Secure Password

 The rise of artificial intelligence (AI) is changing the landscape of password security.
 AI-powered tools can be used to crack passwords more efficiently, by learning patterns and predicting common password choices.

 To counter this threat, it's essential to adopt even stronger password practices, such as using longer passwords, employing multi-factor authentication, and regularly updating your passwords.
-Furthermore, emerging technologies like biometric authentication (fingerprint scanning, facial recognition) and passwordless authentication offer promising alternatives to traditional passwords.
+Adding to this, emerging technologies like biometric authentication (fingerprint scanning, facial recognition) and passwordless authentication offer promising alternatives to traditional passwords.

 FAQ: Addressing Common Concerns about Password Security